KeithWinterton/Theater/Readme.txt

-TheaterSystem will allow an user to enter a supported zip code, select a theater from a list of theaters in the entered zip code, see movies playing at the selected theater, select a movie and see its show times, and
+TheaterSystem will allow a user to enter a supported zip code, select a theater from a list of theaters in the entered zip code, see movies playing at the selected theater, select a movie and see its show times, and